nickbeckwith/537ps/README.md

 to be each others producers and consumers.
 To accomplish this, we set up communication through a FIFO that was locked during reads and writes.
 All 3 communication paths were connected by a different FIFO.
 Finally, to signal the end of production, a NULL string is sent by the first producer (the stdin one) and acknoweldged downstream by thread exiting.

-Also, please quiz my partner on this code